zubinchopra/portaldocs/portal-sdk/templates/portalfx-create-overview.md

 The following code contains a `ResourceGroupDropDown`.

- {"gitdown": "include-section", "file": "../Samples/InternalSamplesExtension/Extension/Client/Resource/Create/ViewModels/CreateBladeViewModel.ts", "section": "config#locationDropDown"}
+ {"gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/V1/Create/EngineV3/ViewModels/CreateEngineBladeViewModel.ts", "section": "config#locationDropDown"}

 <!-- TODO: Determine the location of the pricing dropdown so that it can be added to these examples. -->